SomebodyLikeEveryBody/Hygi0Quizz/README.md

 6) Then you click on "Quiz suivant !" button to load the next question
 `<image 9: idem que im8 mais avec la souris qui clique sur le bouton>`

 7) You start again with a new question.
-You have to answer to 5 questions to get a final score.
+You have to answer to 5 questions in total to get a final score.
 Simple !

 #### Further informations:
+By default, **you have to answer to 5 questions to get a final score**, 5 questions that are taken randomly in all the questions written in the quizzes.js file.
+**If your quizzes.js file have less than 5 questions** you will have to answer to all questions that are in the file to get a score.

+It is **5 questions by default, but you can modify this** by adding `?n=X` at the end of the url and pressing entry to do training with 1, 2, 3, ..., all questions in the quiz.
+If you enter a number greater than the number of questions available, it will set a number equal to the number of the questions.

 ### Use CheckQuizzes feature:
 This is a file to **see all the questions and answers stored in quizzes.js**, useful if you want to check the questions in a prettier view than directly in the quizzes.js file.